Restaurant Food Safety Tips

 HACCP Rules and Practices for Restaurant Kitchens

-Although they might be second nature, you have to leave your own personal kitchen habits at home when you're cooking in a commercial kitchen.
-You have a responsibility as both a restaurant owner or as an employee to ensure that the food coming off the kitchen line is safe for customers to eat.
+Although they might be second nature, you have to leave your kitchen habits at home when you're cooking in a commercial kitchen.
+You have a responsibility as both a restaurant owner—or as an employee—to ensure that the food coming off the kitchen line is safe for customers to eat.

-You not only risk contamination issues when you bend food safety rules, but a public relations nightmare as well if your restaurant should ever be associated with any kind of food poisoning.
-Remember: When in doubt, throw it out.
+You not only risk contamination issues when you bend food safety rules, but a public relations nightmare as well if your restaurant should ever be associated with any foodborne illness.
+The Centers for Disease Control (CDC) estimates that each year around 48 million people experience a foodborne illness.
+In some cases, this exposure can lead to death, especially in populations of young, elderly, or pregnant women.

 HACCP for Restaurants